-Pet Best Insurance has the broadest range of insurance plans to choose from with the most flexible monthly rate, due to your ability to choose your annual coverage, which ranges from $1,000 to $20,000 and a lifetime coverage of $5,000 to $200,000.
+Pet Best Insurance has the broadest range of insurance plans to choose from with the most flexible monthly rate, due to your ability to select your annual coverage, which ranges from $1,000 to $20,000 and lifetime coverage of $5,000 to $200,000.

 If choosing your coverage isn't flexible enough for you, you also can choose your deductible ranging from $0-1000 a year, as well as your reimbursement level of 70-100%.